Millennium Force: Trains

 Millennium Force operates with three fiberglass, stadium-style seating trains colored red, yellow, and blue.
 Each train has nine cars that seat four passengers, allowing a maximum capacity of 36 people per train and 1,300 riders an hour.
 Each seat has an individual, hydraulic, T-shaped lap bar and seat belt which rests across the rider's lap.
 Each train weighs 19 tons.

 Station

 The station has two separate platforms, one for unloading and another for loading.
 Two trains are loaded and unloaded while the third train is running the course.
 There is also a separate line in the station where riders can wait for the first seat.
 The loading platform has red overhead lights, which are located above the train.
 Millennium Force's theme song is played in the station while riders are boarding.
 In 2024, 4 confirmed sets of dispatch audio were added for when a train exits the station.
 It is also unknown whether these audio sets had previously been featured before its current installment.
-Two projectors in the station were deactivated sometime in the 2000's, before being reintroduced in a new but limited fashion in 2024.
+Two projectors in the station were deactivated sometime in the 2000s, before being reintroduced in a new but limited fashion in 2024.